Book Title: Gregor the Overlander

-- gets drawn into a narrative through rich description of characters and setting, and enjoys the extra detail.
-Collins subtly leaves symbolic clues throughout the text to add extra interest for the mindful reader.
+- Gets drawn into a narrative through the rich description of characters and setting, and enjoys the extra detail.
+Collins subtly leaves symbolic clues throughout the text to add interest for the attentive reader.

-- This series can develop self confidence and reading stamina.
-It is really important for a reluctant reader that books are finished and enjoyed before the interest in them is lost.
+- This series can develop self-confidence and reading stamina.
+It is essential for a reluctant reader that books are finished and enjoyed before the interest in them is lost.

-Avid Reader – Gregor the Overlander is a great choice for an avid reader who likes to get stuck into an action packed series (there are 5 in total).
-The characters can be accessed on many levels – with the right questioning an avid reader can dig under the surface and explore how characters develop and express a wide range of sometimes complex emotions.
+Avid Reader – Gregor the Overlander is an excellent choice for an avid reader who likes to get stuck into an action-packed series (there are 5 in total).
+The characters are accessed on many levels – with the right questioning an avid reader can dig under the surface and explore how characters develop and express a wide range of sometimes complex emotions.

 Reluctant Reader – However, it is also perfect for an older, more reluctant reader.
-Gregor the Overlander is nowhere near as dystopian and brutally dark as The Hunger Games, but the premise and journey, physically and emotionally, that Gregor and his family undertake feels grown up enough to engage a young teenager.
+Gregor the Overlander is nowhere near as dystopian and brutally dark as The Hunger Games, but the premise and journey, physically and emotionally, that Gregor and his family undertake feel grown up enough to engage a young teenager.
 This is what Collins does so well.
-You only need to look at Goodreads or Amazon to see how many YA and adults really love this series to know this book can be highly recommended to all.
+You only need to look at Goodreads or Amazon to see how many YA and adults love this series to know this book is highly recommended to all.